 Since music is so essential to a band’s website, the music page itself deserves time and care.
 It reflects who you are as an artist.
 It should give your fans lots of options to listen to your music, and give them a deeper look into your process and personality.

-Add some free music
+Add free music to build your fanbase

 Offering a few free digital downloads is a great way to build your fanbase.
 Often, someone will download a song just because it’s free.
 Then they’ll listen to it and come back for more once they know they like the sound.